Elios-Lab/LaneChangeIntentionRecognition/README.md

 #### Step 3: Prepare Training, Validation, and Test Sets

+- From the `dataset_preparation/dataset` folder move manually the following user to `dataset_preparation/machine_learning/validation`, `dataset_preparation/machine_learning/testing`, `dataset_preparation/machine_learning/training`

-- Split users into folders for user-independent training:
+- If you downloaded the dataset from Zenodo, please split the users into separate folders to ensure user-independent training and comparable results:
     - **Validation**: Users 5, 8, 10, 12, 16, 19, 27.
     - **Testing**: Users 2, 7, 13, 18, 25, 31, 36.
     - **Training**: Remaining users.